BrandonWidjaja/ShadowFlap-Final/README.md

 # ShadowFlap

-ShadowFlap is an imitation of the classic Flappy Bird game, made as a university project.
+ShadowFlap is an imitation of the classic Flappy Bird game.

 Designed and wrote Java code for a video game called Shadow Flap, a modified version of Flappy Bird.
 This project involved using object-oriented programming concepts to create a playable video game based off given specifications.